sagemath/sagewiki_to_gh-2022-10-10/education5.md

  * Make short "intro to cloud.sagemath.com" for students
  * learn about sage development process

+=== Glenn Henshaw ===

+ * Design interactives for planar lattices corresponding to ideals in quadratic number fields
+ * Come up with project ideas, using sage, for a discrete math for IT class
+ * Make progress towards a planar lattice class (object) in sage.

 == UW Campus Wireless ==
 {{{
 UW NetID:       TBA